 Grenadine is a sweetened pomegranate syrup made most popular by a classic drink: “The Shirley Temple.”
 Because of its sweetness and color, most people associate the flavor with cherries.
 It pairs beautifully with cherries and other slightly tart fruits.

 While availability of cherries can vary depending on what region you live in, cherries are typically known as a summer fruit available from May-August.

-You can find our more about specific cherries here on Minnetonka Orchards on our All About Cherries and Cherry Trees page.
+You can find out more about specific cherries here on Minneopa Orchards on our All About Cherries and Cherry Trees page.

 Can I make this with frozen or canned cherries?

 If you are looking for a more syrupy, sweet cocktail, you can try using canned cherries.
 Pouring a tiny bit of the syrup from your can into the cocktail creates a sugary splendor for those who like it sweet.